 It Genuinely Scares and Disturbs

 Free from the confines of the 1990’s made-for-television format and smartly embracing an R-rating, It boasts some truly disturbing and frightening moments.
-Director of Photography, Chung-Hong Chung and Muschietti know how to stage there scares, balancing more traditional jump-scare moments with scenes that take more subtle approaches at getting under your skin.
-This is the rare case of a big Hollywood film that does not compromise on the horrors it promises.
+Director of Photography, Chung-Hong Chung and Muschietti know how to stage their scares.
+They effectively balance traditional jump scares with more subtly creepy scenes moments.
+What we have is the rare case of a big Hollywood horror movie that doesn’t not compromise on the horror.

-Some fans of King’s novel may be disappointed that some cross-over monsters are absent from the film.
-Yet even with the absence of some of these moments there are still plenty of fun and thrilling moments.
+Some fans of King’s novel may be disappointed that some cross-over monsters are absent.
+Yet even with the absence of some of these moments there’s still plenty of fun and thrilling moments.
 Poor Georgie Denbrough’s death is appropriately shocking even when you know it’s coming.
 Pennywise emerging from a projector screen is sure to elicit screams from viewers.
 And Eddie’s ‘leper monster’ captures all the gruesome details of King’s prose.

 Strong Performances Bolster the Scares

 Across the board, It is impeccably cast with performances that are undeniably strong.
 To be perfectly honest, I was never impressed with the original made-for-television adaptation of King’s novel.
 One of the main problems with that version was horrible miscasting in key roles.
 All the child actors in Muschietti’s It are perfectly suited for their roles – they’re living, breathing embodiments of the characters from the novel.
 In addition, each of the young actors turn in completely believable and captivating performances.
 Finn Wolfhard, from Stranger Things, stands out as Richie Tozier, and Sophia Lillis gives a star-making performance as Beverly Marsh.

 Bill Skarsgard does the impossible in It and offers audiences a chilling re-interpretation of Pennywise.